markeverard/markeverard.github.io/_posts/2010-04-20-the-great-episerver-informed-response.md

-﻿---
+---
 title: The Great EPiServer Informed Response
-color: rgb(0,0,0)
 date: 2010-04-20T14:30:26+00:00
 author: Mark Everard
 layout: post
-permalink: /2010/04/20/the-great-episerver-informed-response/
+description: In the two years I&#8217;ve been an EPiServer developer,  there has been a noticeable shift from EPiServer towards fostering a strong developer community.
 dsq_thread_id:
   - "1073095635"
 categories:
   - Episerver
   - Opinion
+tags: [Episerver-CMS, Opinion]

 ---
-Some of you may have picked up on a blog post entitled the &#8216;[Great EPiServer Rant](http://ugh.cc/the-great-episerver-rant/ "The Great EPiServer Rant")&#8216; posted by Fredrik Holmström.
+Some of you may have picked up on a blog post entitled the &#8216;[Great EPiServer Rant](http://ugh.cc/the-great-episerver-rant/ "The Great EPiServer Rant")&#8216; posted by  Fredrik Holmstrom.
 I&#8217;d encourage you to read it for yourself and see what you think.

 If you find yourself agreeing with Fredrik, then please read on, as the EPiServer developer community have made great strides in the past year improving the same aspects that Fredrik finds annoying.